cpcf/peep/README.md

 peep parses your Go source code and automatically injects profiling code into the main function, then runs the instrumented program.
 Profile files are generated during execution.

-With `-dash`, a live dashboard runs at `http://localhost:6060` showing real-time metrics, and a pprof web API is available at `http://localhost:6060/debug/pprof/`.
+With `-dash`, a live dashboard runs at `http://localhost:6060` showing real-time metrics.